Subject access requests

 How does it work?

-You can ask the organisation you think is holding your information, using or sharing it, to supply you with copies of both paper and electronically scanned records and other related information, i.e. x-rays and colour photographs.
+You can ask Alder Hey to supply you with copies of both paper and electronically scanned records and other related information, i.e. x-rays and colour photographs.

-However it is important to remember that not all personal information is covered and there are ‘exemptions’ within the Act which may allow an organisation to refuse to comply with your subject access request in certain circumstances.
+However it is important to remember that not all personal information is covered and there are ‘exemptions’ within the Act which may allow the Trust to refuse to comply with your subject access request in certain circumstances.

-The organisation has to reply to your request within 40 days, starting from the day they receive both the fee and the information they need to identify you and the information you need.
+We have to reply to your request within 40 days, starting from the day we receive both the fee and the information we need to identify you and the information you need.

-If an organisation reasonably needs more information to help them find your information or identify you, they have to ask you for the information they need.
-They can then wait until they have all the necessary information as well as the fee before dealing with your request.
+If we reasonably need more details to help find your information or identify you, we have to ask you for the information we need.
+The Trust can then wait until it has all the necessary information as well as the fee before dealing with your request.

 Yes.
 There are some circumstances where the information you have asked for contains information that relates to another person.
-Unless the other person gives their permission, or it is reasonable in all the circumstances to provide the information without permission, the organisation is entitled to withhold this information.
+Unless the other person gives their permission, or it is reasonable in all the circumstances to provide the information without permission, Alder Hey is entitled to withhold this information.

-There are other circumstances where the organisation can withhold information under the Act.
+There are other circumstances where we can withhold information under the Act.
 For example, if it would put at risk a criminal investigation or catching an offender.
-If you want more information on the circumstances when information may be withheld in this way, please visit www.ico.org.uk
+If you want more information on the circumstances when information may be withheld in this way, please visit the Information Commissioner's Office website.

 Is there a charge?

-Organisations charge a fee for this service from £10 to a maximum of £50 depending on the number of pages and CD’s provided.
+Yes.
+This can range from a fee of £10 to a maximum of £50, depending on the number of pages and CD’s provided.
 Medical photography is charged depending on the format you request.
-Please let us know which option you’d like when you make your application, and that you accept the charge:
+Please let us know which option you’d like when you make your application and that you accept the charge:

 - Option 1 – Black and white photocopies of medical photographs at a cost of a few pence per A4 sheet.
 There is a sliding scale for copied records under the Data Protection Act (1998) which starts from £10 and rises to a maximum of £50.
 If you choose this format, the copies will be counted as photocopied sheets of A4 paper and will be added to the total of all paper copied records provided.